NatBrian/NatBrian.github.io/_pages/about.md

 # CV
 ## Education
-* B.S. in Computer Science, University of Maryland - College Park, 2016
+* B.S. in Computer Science, University of Maryland - College Park, 2016 - 2020

 ## Work experience
+* **M-Tech at the University of Maryland**: Teaching Assistant - 2020
+  * Assisted professor in evaluating students’ homework and assignment by providing grades and feedback.

-* **Perception & Robotics Group at the University of Maryland**: Research Assistant - 2019
+* **Perception & Robotics Group at the University of Maryland**: Research Assistant - 2019 - 2020
   * Researched on improving data scraping efficiency to increase productivity in collecting data for machine learning.
   *	Researched on detecting the frequency of threat words in newspapers by building a web scraping automation system.
   *	Researched on speech recognition APIs (Google, Wit.AI, DeepSpeech) and create a better automatic transcribing tool